Squiz Today / 04 October 2018

 TRUMP TALE TURNS TROUBLESOME

 Central to US President Donald Trump’s own story of his success is that his father gave him just $1 million and he turned into a $10 billion empire.
-“Liar, liar, pants on fire” is the short version of New York Times’ investigation into Trump’s family finances alleging he received at least $413 million from his father’s real estate empire.
+“Liar, liar, pants on fire” is the short version of a New York Times’ investigation into Trump’s family finances alleging he received at least $413 million from his father’s real estate empire.
 And much of that amount was accumulated through dodging tax, the NYT says.
 Trump tweeted they’ve got it all wrong.

 A TOUGH DAY AT THE OFFICE